jhall270/cs373-writeups/week7/week7-writeup.md

 ### Web Goat

 With the web goat lab I was able to try out some XSS attacks.
+In this portion I completed a static XSS attack.
+The site was vulnerable because it acceptable multiple string fields in a form to update information on users.
+I created a script string and then tried to add this to multiple different form fields.
 ![alt text](./goatlab1.png "g1")

+One field allowed me to save this script so that when I tried to view the record the script executed in the browser.

 ![alt text](./goatlab2.png "g2")

+My script only used an alert, but a malicious actor would be able to use the same technique to steal other user's data or other bad acts.

 ### URL Classification